nordstream3/FOC/production/README.md

 The module is working properly when the LED on the module shows a constant blue light.

-## Step 3: Solder FreePill and Main Module together
+## Step 3: Solder the Pill and Main Module together

 Some JST connectors will overlap with the Pill at the terminals marked with red: